ICe1BotMaker/get-user-mbti/README.md

 # Reason for creating a project.
 > The reason why I planned this project is part of the process of getting to know more about React.
+> I also learned and applied many React libraries.
+> Through this project, we were able to take a step further from React.

 ## Pre-Run Settings
 ```